jsteinbe/AnsibleVagrantVirtualBoxDotNet/README.md

 a self-hosting test box for a MVC5/ASP Core to see how well ASP Core works under this new environment and to allow development.

-The server will be setup to host a very simple MVC ASP Core application.
+The server is setup to host a very simple MVC ASP Core application taken from Windows/Visual Studio 2015.
 The application has a simple Controller and View.
 The simple application that is installed will need to be run as you develop (see Improvements below).
-To start you can run the following:

 ## Why?